marvbloke/eMBee-BASIC/README.md

 eMBee BASIC
 ===========
 Now you can turn an Altoids tin and an Arduino into an 80's pocket computer!
+More info at the project's home on Hackaday.io: https://hackaday.io/project/177180-embee-one-pocket-computer

-Based on Robin Edwards' excellent Arduino BASIC, this is a complete pocket computer, using an Arduino Nano (or clone), a CardKB I2C keyboard, and SPI OLED screen.
+Based on Robin Edwards' excellent Arduino BASIC, this is the software for a complete pocket computer, using an Arduino Nano (or clone), a CardKB I2C keyboard, and SPI OLED screen.
 The BASIC supports almost all the usual features, with float and string variables, multi-dimensional arrays, FOR-NEXT, GOSUB-RETURN, etc. Saving and Loading from internal and external EEPROM is supported, as well as auto-running a program on power-up.
 You can also read and write from the analog and digital pins.

 There's about 1k of RAM available for your BASIC programs and variables, so its roughly equivalent to a Sinclair ZX81.
 The other 1k of RAM (on a Nano) is used for the keyboard and screen buffers, with a small bit of room left for the CPU stack.
 That works out quite well, since there's a 1k EEPROM on the Nano so if your program fits in the basic environment, it will fit when saved to EEPROM!